RubberDuckCollector/error-catching/README.md

 # error-catching
-a personally useful application of error catching to calculate an average of grades
+application of error catching to calculate an average of grades